pypeaday/pype.dev/pages/faith/screwtape.md

 pg.
 16. "Keep them watching their own minds and trying to produce _feelings_ there by the action of their own wills"

-> I totally remember feeling like I needed to want to pray in order for my
+!!! background-thought ""

-> prayers to matter
+    I totally remember feeling like I needed to want to pray in order for my prayers to matter

 pg 17.
 "When they say they re praying for forgiveness, let them be trying to feel forgiven"